brittohalloran/utilities/README.md

-A set of libraries I've written that have general purpose utility across many different types of problems:
+A set of Python libraries I've written that have general purpose utility across many different types of problems

 ## finance.py
 Various analytical finance tools including: